 No, there is no safe level of exposure to secondhand smoke.
 Even brief exposure can have harmful effects on health.
 Therefore, it’s essential to avoid exposure to secondhand smoke as much as possible.

 Many smokers have used laser quit smoking therapy to stop smoking and have remained non-smokers ever since successfully.
 Please visit https://stopsmokingclinic.ca or call 647-557-6082 to book your one-hour stop-smoking laser therapy treatment today.

-Tags: how to quit smoking, how to stop smoking, Occasional smoking, passive smoking, quitting smoking, smoking cessation, Social or Passive Smoking, social smoking, stop smoking
+Tags: active and passive smoking, active smoking and passive smoking, active vs passive smoking, can passive smoking cause cancer, dangers of passive smoking, how to quit smoking, how to stop smoking, Occasional smoking, passive and active smoking, passive smoking, passive smoking definition, quitting smoking, smoking cessation, Social or Passive Smoking, social smoking, stop smoking, what is passive smoking